vuetifyjs/nuxt-module/docs/guide/configuration/vuetify-options.md

 - `vuetify.config.cts`
 - `vuetify.config.mts`

-If you want the module to omit loading your configuration file, add `config: false` to your configuration:
+To prevent the module from loading your configuration file, you can set `config: false` in your configuration:
 ::: code-group

 ```ts [vuetify.config.ts]